 Understanding the distinction between constructive notice and actual notice is essential when determining liability in a premises liability case.
 Here are the primary differences:

-- Knowledge – Actual notice requires direct knowledge of the hazard, while constructive notice involves a failure to discover a hazard that a reasonable person would have identified.
+- Knowledge – Actual notice requires direct knowledge of the hazard, while constructive notice involves failing to discover a hazard that a reasonable person would have identified.

 - Evidence Required – Proving actual notice often involves showing direct communication, reports, or observations.
 Constructive notice cases rely on evidence like inspection records or the duration of the hazard’s existence.